ExpressionEngine/ExpressionEngine-User-Guide/README.rst

 user guide and images will be in *build/html/*.
 After the HTML has been built, each successive build will only rebuild files that have changed, saving considerable time.
-If for any reason you want to "reset" your build files, simply delete its contents and rebuild.
+If for any reason you want to "reset" your build files, simply delete the *build* folder's contents and rebuild.

 ***************
 Style Guideline